STEM-Olympians/CubeSat-2024/README.md

 ssh-keygen -R grapefruitpi.local

+## Error while installing pybluez on the Pi: <bluetooth.h> file not found

+You forgot to do the REQUIRED part before installing pybluez, refer back to it and don't be lazy~

 ## Bluetooth error: raise \_socket.error(result, OSError: [Errno -536870212] Cannot connect to 1 on D8:3A:DD:8E:CE:FA

 That just means soemthing is wrong with your code, bad programmer skill issue!!! @\_@

+## Bluetooth error: raise \_socket.error(errno.ECONNRESET, os.strerror(errno.ECONNRESET)) ConnectionResetError: [Errno 54] Connection reset by peer

+That means you are closing the connection EARLY from one end of the socket (server or client), which cause the other code to fall short and not able to run.
+TO FIX:
+Check that you don't use the socket.close() function too much in the middle of the code for either the server or the client~

-## Error while installing pybluez on the Pi: <bluetooth.h> file not found
+## Permission denied on the Pi: [Errno 13] Permission denied: '/usr/local/lib/python3.11/dist-packages/test-easy-install-2831.write-test'

-You forgot to do the REQUIRED part before installing pybluez, refer back to it and don't be lazy~
+Use "sudo" before your linux command on the Pi.
+The system doesn't trust you right now because you're remotely controlling it through ssh~

+## Camera Preview Error: qt.qpa.xcb: could not connect to display qt.qpa.plugin: Could not load the Qt platform plugin "xcb" in "" even though it was found.
+This application failed to start because no Qt platform plugin could be initialized.
+Reinstalling the application may fix this problem.

+export QT_QPA_PLATFORM=offscreen
+sudo apt update
+sudo apt upgrade -y
+sudo rpi-update pulls/5691